 How to use the Dremel

 Use both hands as you guide the Dremel tool.
 That keeps it steady as you cut your desired shape and gives you control over the Dremel tool.
 Start lightly as you plunge your Dremel tool onto the tile at a 45-degree angle.
 Slowly switch the Dremel tool to a 90-degree angle.
-Apply pressure that is enough to guide the Dremel tool not to move it.
+Apply enough pressure to guide the Dremel tool not to move it.
 Allow the cutting bit to do the rest of the job.

 What can you do with the tool?